bilibiliLaiabao55/MEGARUNE/readme.md

 * You Find a Repositories of a deltarune AU!
 * But it is as same as original ...?
 * No! it is for mega drive
-This Verson of deltarune build bt sgdk 1.65
+This Verson of deltarune build by sgdk 1.65
 This is sgdk link https://github.com/Stephane-D/SGDK
 #### COPYRIGHT OF LAI ABAO ON BILIBILI ####
 #### ORINGAL GAME FROM TOBY FOX ####